 Cash flow is often misunderstood as a simple matter of being ‘in the red’ or ‘in the black’.
 There’s far more to it than that, and a comprehensive cash flow strategy can make all the difference.

-It’s about making sure you have enough staff to make the most of spike periods – and knowing how to upsell to customers, bring them back, and generally get more with less during downtimes.
-A reorganisation of staff schedules at the right moment or a strategic promotional sale can make all the difference.
+It’s about making sure you have enough staff to make the most of spike periods – think of the additional demands placed on the business during lockdown – and knowing how to upsell to customers, bring them back, and generally get more with less during downtimes.
+A reorganisation of staff schedules at the right moment, or a strategic promotional sale can make all the difference.

 Use accounting software